Wormnest/graphicex/graphicex/readme.md

 Bug reports
 -----------
 Please report bugs in the issuetracker using the link below.
-Bugs concerning problems loading a certain image should add the problematic image.
+Bugs concerning problems loading a certain image should add an example of a problematic image.
 Without an example image it will be most likely impossible to find what's wrong.
 Link: [issuetracker](https://bitbucket.org/jacobb/graphicex/issues?status=new&status=open)